ThallesP/remote-cache-railway/README.md

 ### 3. Update Turborepo Configuration 📝

+Time to modify your code to use the remote cache, but trust me, it's easy.
-Now you can set the following environment variables in your Turborepo project when building:
+Set the following environment variables that you copied from the Railway project we just deployed:

 ```properties
 # When deploying your code on the same Railway project as this template, you can use ${{"Turborepo Remote Cache".TURBO_TOKEN}}